led-mirage/ZundaGPT2Lite/Readme.en.md

 Main features: ✨

 - Supports the three major AI services: OpenAI, Google Gemini, and Anthropic Claude
-- Supports OpenAI API-compatible local LLMs
+- Supports OpenAI API-compatible local LLMs ✨
 - Character customization
 - Markdown and TeX-style math formula support
 - Chat log management
 - Printing function
-- Raspberry Pi compatible ✨ (X11/LXDE only, only IBus is supported as the input method framework, printing function not supported)
+- Raspberry Pi compatible (X11/LXDE only, only IBus is supported as the input method framework, printing function not supported)
-- Linux Mint compatible ✨ (Cinnamon/x64, only IBus is supported as the input method framework, printing function not supported)
+- Linux Mint compatible (Cinnamon/x64, only IBus is supported as the input method framework, printing function not supported)
-- Dark mode support ✨
+- Dark mode support
+- Custom CSS support ✨

 To use this app on Raspberry Pi or Linux, please refer to this article:
 https://zenn.dev/ledmirage/articles/3a06a4b2ed8ae6